 Lake mburo national park

-This is Uganda’s smallest savannah park.
+Lake mburo national park is undoubtedly Uganda’s smallest grassland park.
 The park has evidently ancient rocks of more than 500 million years.
 There is a variety of woodlands .

 The colonial government first gazetted this woodland in 1933.
 It was then a controlled hunting area.
 They then upgraded the area to a game reserve in 1963.
 However, it became Lake mburo national park in 1983.
 The park lies at an altitude of between 1,220m and 1,828m above sea level.